Ronnie Bunting: Membership of the INLA

-In 1974, Bunting followed Seamus Costello and other militants who disagreed with the OIRA's ceasefire of 1972, into a new grouping called the Irish National Liberation Army (INLA).
+In 1974, Bunting followed Seamus Costello and other militants who disagreed with the OIRA's ceasefire of 1972, into a new grouping calling itself the Irish National Liberation Army (INLA), and aligned with the Irish Republican Socialist Party (IRSP).
 Immediately, a violent feud broke out between the OIRA and the INLA.

-In January 1975, Costello made a scathing accusation against the Belfast leadership of the Official IRA, accusing them of drawing up a death list of four individuals associated with the IRSP, one of which was Bunting.
+In January 1975, Costello made a scathing accusation against the Belfast leadership of the Official IRA, accusing them of drawing up a death list of four individuals associated with the INLA/IRSP, one of which was Bunting.
 He stated that masked men had visited the Bunting home looking for Ronnie.
 Discovering he wasn't home, they fired two shots and narrowly missed his wife and infant daughter.

 In February 1975, the Official IRA attacked a house where Bunting and Seán and Harry Flynn were hiding in near the Antrim Road with a machine gun.

 On 5 March 1975, Bunting survived an assassination attempt when he was shot by an Official IRA sniper when driving out of the Turf Lodge area of West Belfast.
 He was taken to the Royal Victoria Hospital on the Falls Road and survived.

 The attempts on Bunting's life caused serious distress to his wife, resulting in him and his family moving to Wales until July 1975, when he moved to Dublin.
 He later returned to Belfast in late 1976, becoming the Commanding officer of the Belfast INLA.
 For the remaining two years of his life, Bunting was the military leader of the INLA.

 The grouping regularly attacked the British Army and Royal Ulster Constabulary (RUC) in Belfast.
 Bunting called in claims of responsibility to the media by the code name "Captain Green", mimicking the Ulster Freedom Fighters' code name of "Captain Black".
 The first instance of this was on 24 November 1976, when a Royal Welsh Fusilier patrol responded to a robbery at Monagh Post Office and Corporal Andrew Crocker was then killed by a sniper.
 Initially claimed by the Provisional IRA, it was later attributed to the INLA when Bunting called the BBC, using the "Captain Green" code name, and gave technical details of the killing.